CiscoTestAutomation/getting-started/start-guide/quickstart/learndevices.rst

 #.
 You can use a Python interpreter or the :term:`library command line`.

-    * If you want to use Python, you can use ``genie shell`` to load the ``testbed`` API and create your testbed and device objects.
+    * If you want to use Python, you can use ``pyats shell`` to load the ``testbed`` API and create your testbed and device objects.
 Then, connect to the device and tell the system to learn the feature.
 In this example, the system stores the output as a Python dictionary in the variable ``output``:

        .. code-block::

-          (pyats) $ genie shell --testbed-file mock.yaml
+          (pyats) $ pyats shell --testbed-file mock.yaml
             >>> dev = testbed.devices['uut']
             >>> dev.connect()
             >>> output = dev.learn('ospf')